U-PROX IC A

 DC Ripple: Not more than 500 mV

-Communication with U‑PROX IP400 Controllers: Via Ethernet with galvanic isolation
+Communication with U‑PROX IP400 Controllers: Via Ethernet

 USB Port: One micro USB B port for network configuration and firmware updates